 The 28th Theoretical Roman Archaeology Conference

-Edinburgh University, Edinburgh, UK Thursday 12th and Saturday 14th of April.
+Edinburgh University, Edinburgh, UK Thursday 12th – Saturday 14th of April.

 The School of History, Classics and Archaeology at the University of Edinburgh is pleased to host the 2018 Theoretical Roman Archaeology Conference.
-The conference will run alongside the Roman Archaeology Conference (RAC) and it will take place from Thursday 12th to Saturday 14th of April (please note the change of dates from the previous RAC announcement).
+The conference will run alongside the Roman Archaeology Conference (RAC) and it will take place from Thursday 12th to Saturday 14th of April.
 A plenary lecture will take place on the evening of the 12th and the conference will be followed by an excursion to the Antonine Wall on the 15th.

 The University of Edinburgh has a long tradition of study of the Classical world, from the University’s foundation in 1582 to the vibrant School of History, Classics and Archaeology today.
 Roman archaeology is a particular strength of the School, and staff from Classics and Archaeology work closely together in this field.
 Edinburgh now boasts one of the largest concentrations of Roman archaeologists and historians in the UK.
 Furthermore, the School supports a growing and active number of PhD students working on Roman and Late Antique archaeological research with projects spreading from material culture to architecture and landscape archaeology.
 Additionally, we are fortunate to enjoy close contacts with colleagues from Historic Environment Scotland and the National Museum of Scotland, and we are grateful to them for their assistance in the organization of RAC/TRAC 2018.